 Disclaimer: “Putain de merde” is French slang … I believe the English equivalent would be something like “Fucking hell”.

 I made the chapter image.
 And I’m sorry if there are a lot of grammar mistakes in this one.
 It was a long chapter to write!!

 “Don't cry, don't raise your eye.
 It's only teenage wasteland.” – The Who, 1971

 Sirius Black huffed, ran a hand through his long hair, and fished his golden pocket watch out of his stylishly cut black dress robes.
-He swore softly when he saw the time.
+He swore when he saw the time.

 “Hurry up!
 We’re extremely late!”

 “Ugh!
 I’m getting ready as fast as I can!”
 Gemma yelled from the other side of the bathroom door.
-He heard a soft grumbling sound and then a long string of expletives.
+He heard a soft grumbling sound and a long string of expletives.
 “I told you things would go faster if you let me get ready in my dormitory!
 I don’t know where anything is in here!”